GASP’s Plain-Language Guide to Understanding Local Air Quality

 It’s also important to make sure your voice is heard when it comes to these issues.
 Consider writing a letter to the editor, attending an upcoming Allegheny County Board of Health meeting, as well as contacting your representatives in Harrisburg and Washington, DC to share your concern for cleaner air.

 You can also help support the organizations on the front lines of air quality advocacy.
-Consider becoming a member of GASP or sign up to be a volunteer.
+Consider becoming a member of GASP.
 Also be sure to bookmark our website, and join the conversation by liking us on Facebook and Instagram and following us on Twitter.
 You can also check out and consider following our friends and allies in the fight for clean air.